Burbinox/developer-bible/AI_and_ML/README.md

 - second moment - variance
 - third moment - skew -  measures the asymmetry of a probability distribution, indicating whether data tails off more to the left (negative skew) or right (positive skew)
 - fourth moment - kurtosis - how thick is the tail, and how sharp is the peak.
 Higher peaks have higher kurtosis

+## PCA <a name="PCA"></a>
+PCA (Principal Component Analysis) is a dimensionality reduction technique that aims to preserve as much variance in the data as possible.
+For example, in the Iris dataset, where the lengths and widths of sepals and petals are correlated, reducing four features to two dimensions still allows for a good representation of the data.
+PCA transforms the original features into new variables, called principal components, which are linear combinations of the original variables.
+These new components are ordered by decreasing variance, so the first few retain most of the information present in the data.
+The reasons why we do PCA can be the following:
+ - Speed up model training – fewer features mean fewer computations, leading to faster training and prediction.
+- Reduce the risk of overfitting – fewer features lower the chance that the model learns noise instead of true patterns.
+- Make data visualization easier – 2D or 3D data can be easily visualized on plots.
+- Reduce memory requirements – fewer features mean less space needed for data and the model.

 ## Percentile <a name="percentile"></a>
 Percentiles indicate how a particular value compares to the rest of a dataset by showing the percentage of values below it.
 For instance, being in the 75th percentile means your result is higher than 75% of all other results.